loco-rs/loco/docs-site/content/docs/the-app/models.md

-Use doctor command to check the needed resources:
+Finally you can also use the doctor command to validate your connection:

 <!-- <snip id="doctor-command" inject_from="yaml template="sh"> -->
 ```sh